Trichopus zeylanicus

 Trichopus zeylanicus is a small herbaceous plant, which is one of only two species of its genus, Trichopus.
 Formerly it was placed in its own family, Trichopodaceae, but is now included in the family Dioscoreaceae.
 The leaves are about 20 cm long and grow from a rhizome.
 The shape of the leaves can be highly variable even within one location, but the most common shape is cordate.
 The herb grows on sandy soil near rivers and streams in shady places in lowland and intermediate altitude forests.
 It flowers year long and the fruits are thought to be dispersed by water.
 The unusual flowers are purplish black.

 Distribution

-T. zeylanicus grows in Malaysia, Singapore, Sri Lanka, Thailand and the Southwestern Ghats mountains of South India.
+T. zeylanicus grows in Malaysia, Singapore, Sri Lanka, Thailand and the Southwestern Ghats mountains of Southern India.

 Traditional medicine

 It has been in use for centuries by the Kaani tribal community of the Agastya Koodam ranges in Kerala, India, for its medicinal properties.